Virginia

 If you are an eligible producer interested in participating in the pilot, please contact:

-Director, Division of Soil and Water Conservation
+Colonial Soil and Water Conservation District

 [email protected]

-About The Virginia Pilot
+About the Virginia Pilot

-Participating Counties
+Participating Districts & Eligible Counties

 Thomas Jefferson Soil and Water Conservation District, including Louisa County, Fluvanna County, Nelson County, Albemarle County, and the City of Charlottesville.